CleverTap/clevertap-cordova/README.md

 Start by adding the following listeners to your Javascript:

     document.addEventListener('deviceready', this.onDeviceReady, false);
-    document.addEventListener('onCleverTapProfileSync', this.onCleverTapProfileSync, false); // to be notified of CleverTap user profile synchronization updates
+    document.addEventListener('onCleverTapProfileSync', this.onCleverTapProfileSync, false); // optional:  to be notified of CleverTap user profile synchronization updates

 Then: